The Perfect Storm (2000)

 Captain Billy Tyne: I don't have a work ethic.
 I just have work...
 If I'm going to catch up to you.

-Bobby Shatford: So, what are you so happy about?
+Bobby Shatford: [in the bridge of the Andrea Gail] So, what are you so happy about?

 Captain Billy Tyne: You just caught me on a good night.
 I'm doing what I was made to do - and I've got a feeling I'm going to do it even better this time.

-Melissa Brown: This weather fax just came in.
+Melissa Brown: [on board the Mistral] This weather fax just came in.
 Edie, have a look at this.

 Edie Bailey: We have got to head in now!
 Put in at Watch Hill!